 - · fluid mechanics

 - · aerodynamics

 - · computational fluid dynamics

 - · structures and composites

-- · structural dynamics
+- structural dynamics

-- design optimization
+- · design optimization

-- structural reliability
+- · structural reliability

-- fatigue and fracture
+- · fatigue and fracture

 - · dynamics and controls

-- satellite engineering
+- · satellite engineering

-· orbital mechanics
+- · orbital mechanics

-The Raspet Flight Research Laboratory, operated by the Bagley College of Engineering, is a unique University facility for graduate aeronautical research and education and has been an integral part of the Aerospace Engineering Department activities for decades.
-The department is a major participant in the Center for Advanced Vehicular Systems (CAVS) where members of this faculty provide primary leadership in computational simulations.
+The Raspet Flight Research Laboratory operated by Mississippi State University is a unique facility for graduate aeronautical research and education and has been an integral part of the Aerospace Engineering Department activities for decades.
+The department is a major participant in the Center for Advanced Vehicular Systems (CAVS) where members of this faculty provide a primary role in computational simulations.
 Other department facilities include a low speed wind tunnel, a blow-down supersonic wind tunnel, and a fatigue and fracture testing laboratory.
 Graduate research and teaching assistantships are available.

 In addition to meeting the requirements discussed in the General Requirements for Admission section of this publication, the minimum requirement for regular admission to the graduate program is a B.S. degree in Aerospace Engineering or a closely related field, with a 3.00/4.00 GPA for the junior and senior years.
-An applicant with a B.S. degree from a program that is not accredited by EAC/ABET (Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology) must submit GRE general-test scores.
+An applicant with a B.S.

+degree from a program that is not accredited by EAC/ABET (Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology) must submit GRE general-test scores.
 Applicants required to take the TOEFL examination (see Admission section for more details) must have a minimum score of 550 PBT (79 iBT) or an IELTS score of 6.5.
 Applicants for the Ph.D. program should have a M.S. degree in Aerospace Engineering or a closely related field.
 Exceptionally qualified applicants (GPA in excess of 3.50/4.00 for junior and senior years) can apply for direct admission to the Ph.D. program.